Bonn93/hipchat-docker-infra/README.md

     * 3x Redis
     * 1x Sentinel
     * 3x Postgres 9.5 in Master/Slave
-    * 1x Pgpool
+    * 2x Pgpool with Watchdog
     * 1x HAProxy
     * 1x NFSv4
-* May need a second run as initial DB creation + Replication setup means pgpool and slaves timeout on the very first run... needs a wait_for script..
 * Update the docker-compose -f line with choice of docker-compose.yml or docker-compose-ha.yml

 ## del_stack.sh
 Deletes the composed stack but keeps container images + data on volumes.

+## down_stack.sh
+Performs a docker-compose down to shutdown all containers.

 ## nuke.sh
 Deletes all containers and images!
 Only use to cleanup images and containers when no longer neded.
 DELETES all containers!